fkabs/attainable-utility-preservation/README.md

 # Attainable Utility Preservation

 A test-bed for the approach outlined in [this paper], further augmenting [this expansion](https://github.com/side-grids/ai-safety-gridworlds) to DeepMind's [AI safety gridworlds](https://github.com/deepmind/ai-safety-gridworlds).
-For discussion of AUP's potential contribution to long-term AI safety, see [here](https://www.alignmentforum.org/posts/yEa7kwoMpsBgaBCgb/towards-a-new-impact-measure).
+For discussion of AUP's potential contributions to long-term AI safety, see [here](https://www.alignmentforum.org/posts/yEa7kwoMpsBgaBCgb/towards-a-new-impact-measure).

 ## Installation
 1. Using Python 2.7 as the interpreter, acquire the libraries in `requirements.txt`.